wahasa/Kali-Nethunter/Kali/README.md

 ---
 ### Installation (Cli Only)</br>
-Copy and paste this command to Termux
+Copy and paste this commands to Termux

-> pkg update ; pkg upgrade
+> pkg update

-> pkg install root-repo x11-repo

 ---
 * Install Kali-Linux